Optimization with Confidence Intervals

 You can drag and drop the available “Optimization Experiment” object in the library palette in any agent in your model.

-We advise you to use the following setup for the experiment in your model: Add a new agent type in your model, call it whatever you want, for example, MyOptimization.
+The following setup for the experiment is mandatory in your model: Add a new agent type in your model, call it whatever you want, for example, MyOptimization.
 Then create a new simulation experiment that has MyOptimization as the top-level agent.
 Drag and drop the available “Optimization Experiment” object and “settingsOpt” object from the library palette into the MyOptimization agent and configure the parameters for these objects as described here in the next section.

 Note that the above-described setup is preferred but not obligatory.
 You can use the “Optimization Experiment” in any agent, however, make sure that the top-level agent of the simulation experiment that you run is the agent that contains the “Optimization Experiment” object or that it is an agent that contains the agent that contains the object.